 Committee made up of Federal Reserve members who meet eight times a year to discuss current monetary policy and its effect on the present economy, and to address any possible changes needed.

 A transaction that settles at a future date.

 The study of economic factors (GDP, Trade Balance, Employment, and so on) that can influence prices in financial markets.

 An obligation to exchange a good or instrument at a set price on a future date.
 The primary difference between a Future and a Forward is that Futures are typically traded over an exchange while forwards are traded over the counter (OTC).

 G7 and Russia.

-The GBP is currency code for British Pound, commonly called the pound.
+The GBP is currency code for Great Britain Pound, commonly called the pound.
 The currency symbol for pound is £.

 A type of limit order that remains in effect until it is either executed (filled) or cancelled, as opposed to a day order, which expires if not executed by the end of the trading day.
 A GTC option order is an order which if not executed will be automatically cancelled at the option’s expiration.

 A term used to describe reducing risk associated with adverse market movements by using two counterbalancing investments, thereby minimizing any losses caused by price fluctuations.
 For example, if you sell a house in Holland to relocate to the UK (your new base currency), you are in a long Euro (EUR) position and short Pounds Sterling (GBP).
 To offset this position you would need to sell the equal amount of EUR to make up for the short GBP position.

 The first deposit by a customer which determines a corresponding maximum trade size.